TylerLandowski/BrainHawk/README.md

 c:checkRestart(restart)
 ```

 Since the server interprets a set of statements, we simply built a list of them and sent it using sendList(). sendList() will return the server's response to each statement in order.
 Statements like UPDATE and SET give no response, so we don't worry about them.
-The only reason saveScreenshot() is sent separately is because of hard limitations in the Lua libary of BizHawk.
+The only reason saveScreenshot() is sent separately is because of hard limitations in the Lua library of BizHawk.

 Afterwards, we sent the returns from sendList() to their functions.
 The reasoning behind this was simplicity, but more importantly, minimizing the total latency which tends to build, especially given BizHawk's limitations.

 Notice the updateStatement().
 This tells the server to call its update() function, which does nothing until you implement it in your python program.
 Be careful with this.
 You'll want to call an update before you receive any data from the server.
 If your machine learning model generates controls given a screenshot, you'll want to send the screenshot, then update, then grab the controls in that order.

+You should now have an idea of how to write a Lua plugin that runs the game and commands the client by sending and receiving data.
+This sample file is included as SampleTool.lua.
+When run, it should print 'BHClient.lua loaded!' and continue running.

 ## Setting up BizHawk
 BrainHawk was designed specifically for the most recent version of BizHawk (2.3).
 It likely will not work on older versions.